nlip-project/security_guidelines/README.md

 These controls can help defeat advanced threats against agent systems and related techniques.
 An initial list of advanced threats that one can defeat by plugging controls in these RMs (Type-1 to Type-3) are summarized in the table below.

+A circle means that the threat can be defeated in the RM.

 | Threat                         | Type-1 RM<br />(Agent to client) | Type-2 RM<br />(Agent to agent) | Type-3 RM<br />(Agent to environment) |
 | :----------------------------- | :------------------------------: | :-----------------------------: | :-----------------------------------: |
 | Prompt Injection               |            $\bigcirc$            |                -                |                   -                   |